Jflick58/SWCheckin/README.md

 # SWCheckin
 Quick and dirty script for automatically checking into Southwest flights.
+Once you fill-in your information and schedule the task, you'll be checked-in as soon as possible and have your boarding passes automatically emailed to you.

 # Usage